 .

-This is the ‘traditional’ referral pathway, usually led by your consultant at the Community Mental Health Team (CMHT).
-Sometimes, though, it can be done by a GP or other professional.
+An application for funding made to the local Health Board/ICB is the ‘traditional’ referral pathway and is led by your consultant at the CMHT.
+In very rare cases, this can be done by a GP or other professional.

-Your consultant would make an application for funding to your Local Health Board.
-Depending on your area, this might be called an IFR (Individual Funding Request).
+Your CMHT consultant would make an application for funding to your local Health Board/ICB to the specialist service you would like to be referred to.
+Depending on your area, this application might be called an IFR (Individual Funding Request).
 You can find tips about putting together a strong funding request on our Funding requests page.

-The funding needs to be approved by the Local Health Board so that you can be seen by the specialist service.
+The funding needs to be approved by the local Health Board/ICB so that you can be seen by the specialist service chosen.
 This could be done in two stages (assessment and then treatment) or all at once.

-NHS England has a designated ‘pot of money’ that it can use to fund the treatment of the most serious and hard to treat cases.
-NHS Scotland contributes to the pot, so Scottish residents are also eligible.
+NHS England has a designated ‘pot of money’ that it can use to fund the treatment of the most serious and hard to treat cases, rather than the local Health Board/ICB funding it.
+NHS Scotland contributes to the pot, so Scottish residents wanting to access treatment at a specialist centre in England are also eligible.
+This referral must be made by the local CMHT.

 This pathway has much stricter requirements than others, but anyone who meets them will have the funding approved.
 To meet the criteria for this funding, you must meet all three of the following: